expo/fyi/sentry-expo-migration.md

 ## Update your **metro.config.js** to include the Sentry transformer plugin

-Sentry hooks into Metro to inject a "debug ID" into your source maps.
-This debug ID is used to associate source maps with releases.
 To enable this, you need to add the following to your **metro.config.js** file (if you don't have the file yet, create it in the root of your project):

 ```js
 // This replaces `const { getDefaultConfig } = require('expo/metro-config');`